Blog

 Paper PDI processes produce three types of gaps: documentation gaps that create liability, accountability gaps that allow repeat defects to persist, and visibility gaps that prevent quality managers from acting on problems before they reach the customer.
 None of these gaps is obvious in daily operations.
 They show up as warranty claims, damage settlements, and customer complaints after the fact.

-A structured pre-delivery inspection checklist digital system, deployed consistently across the plant, port, and dealer network, closes the gaps.
+A structured pre-delivery inspection checklist digital system, deployed consistently across the plant, port, and dealer network, closes those gaps.
 It replaces subjective sign-offs with photo-documented records, manual data entry with integrated reporting, and invisible inspection behavior with a full audit trail linked to individual inspectors and VINs.

 Want to see how digital PDI works in practice for OEM operations?
-Request a free Intelli PDI demo.
+Request a free Intelli PDI demo

 FAQ